-Additional microphone positions on the hemispherical measurement surface (EN ISO 3744:1995)
+Additional microphone positions on the hemispherical measurement surface (EN ISO 3744:2010)

-In addition to clauses 7.2.1 and 7.2.2 of EN ISO 3744:1995 a set of 12 microphones on the hemispherical measurement surface may be used.
+In addition to clause 8.1.1 of EN ISO 3744:2010 a set of 12 microphones on the hemispherical measurement surface may be used.
 The location of 12 microphone positions distributed on the surface of a hemisphere of radius r are listed in the form of Cartesian coordinates in the following table.
-The radius r of the hemisphere shall be equal to or greater than twice the largest dimension of the reference parallelepiped.
-The reference parallelepiped is defined as the smallest possible rectangular parallelepiped just enclosing the equipment (without attachments) and terminating on the reflecting plane.
-The radius of the hemisphere shall be rounded to the nearest higher of the following values: 4, 10, 16 m.
+The measurement radius r of the hemisphere is defined in clause 7.2.3 of EN ISO 3744:2010.
+The radius of the hemisphere shall be rounded to the nearest higher of the following values: 1, 2, 4, 6, 8, 10, 12, 14, 16 m.

-The number (12) of microphones may be reduced to six, but the microphone positions 2, 4, 6, 8, 10 and 12 following the requirements of clause 7.4.2 of EN ISO 3744:1995 have to be used in any case.
+The number (12) of microphones may be reduced to six, but the microphone positions 2, 4, 6, 8, 10 and 12 following the requirements of clause 8.1.1 of EN ISO 3744:2010 have to be used in any case.

 Generally the arrangement with six microphone positions on a hemis pherical measurement surface has to be used.
 If there are other specifi cations laid down in a noise test code in this Directive for a specific equipment, these specifications shall be used.

+Simultaneous measurement of all the microphone positions is strongly recommended, especially for dynamic tests.
+In case no simultaneous measurement is possible, special care shall be taken to ensure stable conditions in the test environment and minimize the risks of including undesired variations in the noise emitted by the machine, in the background noise, in the meteorological conditions, etc.

+The periodicity of calibration of the measurement instrumentation shall follow the indications of clause 5.2 of EN ISO 3744:2010.

 TABLE